omcodedthis/EnvGPT/README.md

 ![Screenshot 2023-06-20 2031151](https://github.com/omcodedthis/EnvGPT/assets/119602009/789504b6-5909-4b59-a0db-ea4147fe037b)

 Above are some screenshots showing how EnvGPT interacts with the user's query.
 This was taken using the CLI (Terminal) when testing EnvGPT before deploying to Steamship.
+Click on the image to view an enlarged version in a new tab.

 # Getting Started
 I really wanted to provide a live instance of EnvGPT but Steamship has usage limits for free-tier accounts.
 You can still use EnvGPT by creating your own instance using the link provided below.